SABS-R3-Epidemiology/rEpiabm/README.md

 ### Step 1: Set up rEpiabm
 Before running a simulation, rEpiabm needs to be installed with all dependencies mentioned in the DESCRIPTION file.
+The instructions below list the requirements when using RStudio but you will need to alter if using a different IDE.
 Also, the input folder structure used by the R program file needs to be set up.

 **Instructions:**
 1. Clone the Github rEpiabm repository